arunp77/statistics-and-atmospheric-data/fundamentals_statistics/01_chapter1.md

 | Characteristics | Parameters of the population can be determined with complete accuracy. | Statistics of the sample can be used to make inferences about the parameters of the population. |
 | Importance | The ultimate goal of statistical inference is to make accurate statements about the population. | The sample is used to estimate characteristics of the population when it is impractical or impossible to study the entire population. |
 | Example | All dogs in a certain city. | A randomly selected group of 100 dogs from that city. |

-### Collecting data from a population and sample and Reasons for sampling

-Collecting data from a population involves gathering information about every individual, object or event that belongs to the group of interest, which can be very time-consuming, expensive, and sometimes even impossible.
-That's why researchers often use sampling, which involves collecting data from a subset of the population that is representative of the entire population.

-Sampling has several advantages, including:

-1. **Efficiency:** Collecting data from a sample is generally faster and less expensive than collecting data from the entire population.
-2. **Feasibility:** Sometimes it is impossible to study the entire population, so a sample provides a more practical way to study the population.
-3. **Accuracy:** If the sample is selected properly, the results can be just as accurate as if the entire population had been studied.
-4. **Accessibility:** Sampling is often the only way to study rare or inaccessible populations, such as endangered species, historical artifacts, or celestial bodies.

-However, sampling also has some potential drawbacks, including:

-1. **Sampling error:** The results of a sample may differ from the true values of the population due to random variation in the selection process.
-2. **Bias:** The sample may not be representative of the population if certain groups are over- or under-represented in the sample.
-3. **Cost:** Depending on the sampling method, collecting a sample can still be costly and time-consuming.

-To reduce the potential for bias and ensure that the sample is representative of the population, researchers often use random sampling techniques, such as simple random sampling, stratified sampling, cluster sampling, or systematic sampling.
-By selecting a sample that is representative of the population and collecting data in a systematic way, researchers can obtain accurate and reliable information about the population.

-### Population parameter vs. sample statistic

-In statistics, we use population parameters and sample statistics to describe the characteristics of a population and a sample, respectively.

-- **population parameter:** is a numerical value that describes a characteristic of the entire population.
-Examples of population parameters include the
-    - population mean,
-    - population standard deviation,
-    - population proportion, etc.

-These parameters are usually unknown, and we use statistical inference techniques to estimate them from a sample.

-- **Sample statistic:** On the other hand, a sample statistic is a numerical value that describes a characteristic of a sample.
-Examples of sample statistics include the
-    - sample mean,
-    - sample standard deviation,
-    - sample proportion, etc.

-    These statistics are used to estimate the population parameters.

-The key difference between population parameters and sample statistics is that population parameters are fixed values that describe the entire population, while sample statistics can vary from sample to sample and only describe the particular sample that was selected.

-**Example: 1** Suppose we are interested in studying the average height of all students in a school.
-The population parameter would be the true population mean height, which we cannot observe directly.
-To estimate this parameter, we would collect a sample of students and calculate the sample mean height.
-This sample mean height is the sample statistic, which can vary from sample to sample.

-**Example: 2** Another example is the proportion of voters who support a particular candidate in an election.
-The population parameter would be the true proportion of all eligible voters who support the candidate, while the sample statistic would be the proportion of voters who support the candidate in a particular sample of voters.

-In summary, population parameters are used to describe characteristics of the entire population, while sample statistics are used to estimate these characteristics from a sample.

 ## Sampling Methods